 Land constraints

 Most of the space in the urban areas have been used to build industrial and residential structures.
-The real estate sector has seen most of the land that would otherwise have been suitable for farming converted to other different usage.
+The real estate sector has seen most of the land that would otherwise have been suitable for farming converted to other different use.
 Furthermore, the price of land is extremely high thus making farming a non-viable economic activity for such land.

 Government regulations